-Here are just a few of my favourites posted randomly for you to try, lots of new Vietnamese style street food arriving, and I am eagerly awaiting DUK – a Chinese BBQ soon to open in Bay Lane.
+Here are just a few of my favourites posted randomly for you to try, lots of new Vietnamese style street food arriving including Light Years, Foxy Luu’s and an easy going Banh Mi joint down near the organic butcher on Jonson Street, prepare to queue at lunchtime.
 Great food at The Northern – more on that soon – so stay tuned by subscribing to my occasional newsletter here for updates.

 In a town where smashed avocado or kale is the breakfast norm, 100 Mile Table dishes up the most refreshingly nourishing breakfast in the Bay including a heart-warming, gut healing congee in cooler months, this is Byron’s chicken soup for the soul.
 Whatever the weather, Sarah Swan’s food is lovingly created and dispensed by her team – the perfect pick me up on any day.
 Sensational events from formal fancy to pop up, and if you’re lucky, co-owner Jeremy Burn will regale you with great cheer. @100miletable View map

 When my friend Anthony from Combi announced he and Penny were looking for a Byron site and could I help them, I was overjoyed!
 Their fun filled wholesome honest tucker is dished up with great style and soundtrack.
 Combi has won the hearts of Elwoodians and Byronians alike.
 Healthy food with plenty of choice for surfers, Mums, kids and yogis.
 Look out for Bow Wow when you visit – you can’t really miss her! @wearecombi View map